 Once I learned to communicate with nature, the world around me was suddenly so much more alive.
 I wish someone had just given me some simple instructions when I started to help me along this path, so in this post I’m going to share the simple steps (still) I practice to interact with the natural world.

-Once you understand how it works, I have three free active meditations for you to download to help you practice these skills until it becomes natural for you.
-Click Here.
+Once you understand how it works, I have three free meditations for you to download to help you practice these skills until it becomes natural for you to communicate with nature.

 Here are the five simple steps I use to communicate with nature: